A DisneySea-like Adventure in Hakone

 Winter 2024

-A wave of nostalgia... looking off into the distance at the Kamakurakōkō-Mae station,
+A wave of nostalgia looking off into the distance at Kamakurakōkō-Mae

-as a crowd lines up to that railway crossing made famous by 'Slam Dunk-anime'.
+station, while a select crowd lines up to that railway crossing made famous

 Travel Journal...
 Wanderlust, noun - a strong desire for or impulse to wander or travel and explore the world.
 For Filipinos, like myself, this is also strongly motivated by a multiple entry visa stamped on one's passport.
 Fresh from a holiday trip to Japan's snowiest Hokkaido region for year ender 2023 and HNY 2024, here we are headed back to Japan's central Honshu region after a month.
 It's a short 5-hour flight away from the Philippines... usually.